Living in Vermont

 Medical Facilities in Northwestern Vermont

-Fletcher Allen Health Care is a community hospital and is in partnership with the University of Vermont, the state's academic teaching center- one of just 125 in the country.
-Serving Vermont and Northern New York, Fletcher Allen provides a full range of services covering every major area of medicine.
-The main campus of Fletcher Allen is located in Burlington, within a 15 minute drive of most locations in Chittenden County and operates more than 35 patient care sites and 100 outreach clinics, programs and services throughout the region.
+The University of Vermont Medical Center is a community hospital and is in partnership with the University of Vermont, the state's academic teaching center- one of just 125 in the country.
+Serving Vermont and Northern New York, The University of Vermont Medical Center provides a full range of services covering every major area of medicine.
+The main campus of The University of Vermont Medical Center is located in Burlington, within a 15 minute drive of most locations in Chittenden County and operates more than 35 patient care sites and 100 outreach clinics, programs and services throughout the region.

 Senior Services in Northwestern Vermont

 Burlington has been ranked "one of the seven best retirement locations."
 The following organizations and associations assist in providing outstanding services:

 Transportation in Vermont

 Another common question from our relocation clients is in regards to transportation services.
 Rest assured- you can get there from here!